danifischer/raidTimeline/README.md

 ## Example

-You can download the repository and look in the `example` folder ot go [here](http://fischer87.de/logs/raidTimeline/raid.html).
+You can download the repository and look in the `example` folder ot go [here](http://fischer87.de/logs/raidTimeline/index.html).
-A preview of the next features can be found [here](http://fischer87.de/logs/raidTimeline/index.html).

 # Raid Timeline